Nail Fungus cure and home remedy,

 To conserve the Epsom salt and to prevent the need to keep buying a lot of it, you can continue soaking your feet in the same Epsom salt soup for several days in a row.

 Wash your feet with water and soap, then dry them thoroughly.
 Don't go barefoot in a public shower or sauna.
 Wear a pair of flip flops or sandals.
 Change your socks and shoes more than once daily.
 Keep toenails trimmed straight across.
 Wear properly-fitting shoes that are made of breathable materials, and skip very tight hosiery.
 Wear socks made of synthetic materials, rather than cotton or wool, to help draw moisture away from the skin.
 Regularly disinfect any clippers or scissors used to care for the feet.
+Stay barefoot or wear open toed sandals as much as possible.

 Other natural treatment options